 9. Schedule Exercise and Play for Mental Stimulation and Socialization

 Pet owner or pet parent?
-If you place yourself in the shoes of a “pet parent,” you can well understand how needed it is to take care of your dog’s play and exercise.
+If you place yourself in the shoes of a “pet parent,” you can understand well how needed it is to take care of your dog’s play and exercise.
 You never want your child to be deprived of its need for exercise, fun, and play.

 The joyous news is, the dogs are social.